-determination and money award: my final decision is that I require that Options pay Mr S compensation as set out above, up to a maximum of £150,000 plus any interest payable.
+determination and money award: my final decision is that I require that Options pay Mr S compensation as set out above, up to a maximum of £160,000 plus any interest payable.

-As I've said above, until the calculations are carried out, I don't know how much the compensation will be, and it may be nowhere near £150,000, which is the maximum sum that I'm able to award in Mr S' complaint.
+As I've said above, until the calculations are carried out, I don't know how much the compensation will be, and it may be nowhere near £160,000, which is the maximum sum that I'm able to award in Mr S' complaint.
 But I'll also make a recommendation below in the event that the compensation is to exceed this sum, although I can't require that Options pays this.

-recommendation: If the amount produced by the calculation of fair compensation exceeds £150,000, I also recommend that Options pays Mr S the balance and any interest payable as set out above.
+recommendation: If the amount produced by the calculation of fair compensation exceeds £160,000, I also recommend that Options pays Mr S the balance.